-Speaking to a convention of the National Association of Evangelicals in Florida on this day in 1983, President Ronald Reagan publicly refers to the Soviet Union as an evil empire for the second time in his career.
+Speaking to a convention of the National Association of Evangelicals in Florida on March 8, 1983, President Ronald Reagan publicly refers to the Soviet Union as an evil empire for the second time in his career.
 He had first used the phrase in a 1982 speech at the British House of Commons.
 Some considered Reagan’s use of the Star Wars film-inspired terminology to be brilliant democratic rhetoric.
 Others, including many within the international diplomatic community, denounced it as irresponsible bombast.

 Reagan’s aggressive stance toward the Soviet Union became known as the Reagan Doctrine.
 He warned against what he and his supporters saw as the dangerous trend of tolerating the Soviets’ build-up of nuclear weapons and attempts to infiltrate Third World countries in order to spread communism.
 Advocating a peace through strength policy, Reagan declared that the Soviets must be made to understand we will never compromise our principles and standards [nor] ignore the facts of history and the aggressive impulses of an evil empire.
 To do so would mean abandoning the struggle between right and wrong and good and evil.

 Reagan proposed a policy that went beyond the Truman Doctrine of containment, urging active intervention.
 He vowed to increase U.S. military spending and to use force if necessary to roll back communist expansion in Third World nations.
 His administration provided military aid to Nicaraguan groups fighting the leftist Sandinista government and gave material support to the Afghan mujahideen in their ongoing war against Soviets.
 At the same time, he reassured Americans that he would pursue an understanding with totalitarian powers and cited the United States’ effort to limit missile development as a step toward peace.